Academic Buildings and Facilities

 In addition to the broad range of primary materials of particular value to undergraduate instruction, and the manuscripts, rare books, and archives fundamental to scholarship, the libraries also offer electronic resources that employ new technologies in support of class assignments and research.
-These resources include on-line indexes, databases, many with full text capabilities, and electronic journals.
+These resources include on-line indexes and databases, many with full text capabilities, electronic journals, and CD-ROMs.
 Instructional programs that teach the most efficient ways to use all library technologies are routinely offered in the libraries’ hands-on electronic classroom.
 Most of Vassar’s holdings can be found in the online public access catalog, with materials not owned by the libraries made available through interlibrary loan and document delivery to students and faculty.

 Computing in the library is ubiquitous; throughout provision has been made for both wired and wireless access to the campus network and the Internet.
 Multiple computer workstations are available as well as a pool of circulating laptop computers for use in the library.